Centre for Assessment and Therapy (OPD Unit)

 - Self help skills

-- During the current year we have introduced an extended programme on Sensory Integration for children with Sensory Processing Disorder and Hyperactivity.
+- During the current year we have introduced the play therapy session for children with behaviour disorder and hyperactivity.

 The different regular classes are: